seelabs/scratch_docs/xls-xchainbridge.md

 A boolean representing the chain where the event occurred.

 ###### 2.4.2.1.10. `XChainAccountCreateCount`
-The counter representing the order that the claims must be processed in.
+The counter that represents the order that the claims must be processed in.

 ###### 2.4.2.1.11. `XChainBridge`
 The bridge associated with the attestation.